Jul 16, 2024 Stay Safe This Summer

 • Respect: Always swim near a lifeguard.
 Heed red-flag warnings for high rip currents at the shore.
 If you get caught in a rip current, swim parallel to the shore.

-Learn more about emergency medicine at RWJBarnabas Health.
+Learn about Emergency Medicine at RWJBarnabas Health.